papposilene/exporator/README.md

 ### Places

 A place can be a museum, an art gallery, a library, a foundation, an art center, an art fair or an other type of institution.
 You can import a list of places in a XLS format with the following columns : name, type, is_open, address, city, cca3 country code, geolocalisation (latitude and longitude) and link.

 ### Exhibitions

 You can import a list of exhibitions in a XLS format with the following columns : place, title, began_at, ended_at, description, link, price and tags (type1:tag1,type1:tag2,type2:tag:1).

+### Reviews

+Each user can write a review about any published exhibition.

 ### Tags